-- 31. Each competitor is required to wear a legal uniform.
-A competitor shall not compete while wearing an illegal uniform. - 32.
-Uniforms shall be worn as intended by the manufacturers.
-They should be worn "right side out".
-Boys are not allowed to roll the waistbands of the shorts over.
-Girls are allowed to roll the waistband of their shorts over.
-Tops must hang below or be tucked into the waistband of the bottom when the competitor is standing erect. - 33.
-A uniform shall consist of: - A. Shoes (slippers or socks do not meet this requirement). - B. Full-length track top and track bottom or one-piece uniform issued or approved by the school. - 1.
+- A. Shoes (slippers or socks do not meet this requirement). - Full-length track top and track bottom or one-piece uniform issued or approved by the school. - 1.
 Teammates' bottoms may vary in length, style and color. - 2.
 Loose-fitted, boxer-type bottom, one-piece uniform and closed-leg briefs are acceptable. - 3.
 Top, bottom or one-piece uniforms may have school identification and the top may have the competitor's name. - 4.
 When numbers are used, each competitor shall wear his/her assigned, unaltered contestant number. - 5.
 The top shall not be knotted or have knot-like protrusions. - 6.
 The top must hang below or be tucked into the waistband of the bottom when the competitor is standing erect. - 7.
 A single manufacturer's logo/trademark/reference, is permitted on the uniform bottom or top or one-piece uniform. - 8.
 An American flag, not exceeding 2 X 3 inches may be worn on each item of uniform apparel, and either a commemorative or memorial patch, not to exceed 4 square inches, may be worn on the uniform top or bottom. - 9.
 Any visible apparel worn underneath the top, bottom or one-piece uniform must be unadorned (except for a single school name, school insignia, or manufacture's logo; none of which may be more than 2 1⁄4 square inches with no dimension more than 2 1⁄4 inch) and of a single solid color.
 Visible apparel worn under the top and the bottom do not have to be the same color.
 Undergarments that display contrasting color stitching of the seams are legal. - 10.
 French or high-cut apparel may be worn under the bottom, but not in lieu of the bottom. - 11.
 The waistband of a competitor's bottom shall be worn above the hips.
-The logo/trademark/reference on the uniform bottom may be larger than 2 1⁄2 square inches around the waistband. - 11.
+The logo/trademark/reference on the uniform bottom may be larger than 2 1/4 square inches around the waistband. - 11.
 Bare midriffs are not acceptable. - C. No part of the uniform, excluding shoes, shall be removed in or near the area of competition.